marabsatt/marabsatt/README.md

 Hi, I’m Mitch Rabsatt, a Data Scientist with 4+ years of experience turning complex datasets into actionable insights and scalable machine learning solutions.
-My work spans the public and manufacturing sectors, where I’ve built predictive models, optimized data pipelines, and deployed production-ready systems using tools like Python, SQL, PySpark, and Azure.
+My work spans the public and manufacturing sectors, where I’ve built predictive models, optimized data pipelines, and deployed production-ready systems using tools like Python, SQL, TensorFlow, and Azure.
-I’m passionate about applied ML, from demand forecasting and A/B testing to automated trading strategies.
-You can check out some of my recent work like [Blackwell](https://github.com/marabsatt/blackwell), a machine learning-based pairs trading platform with real-time IBKR integration.
+I’m passionate about applied machine learning, from demand forecasting and A/B testing to automated trading strategies.
+You can check out some of my recent work like [credit risk analysis](https://github.com/marabsatt/credit-risk-analysis), a classification pipeline that predicts clients most likely to default and the key factors contributing to each client's risk profile.
-I enjoy designing robust analytics workflows and translating data into strategy through clean code, reproducible pipelines, and insightful dashboards.
+I enjoy designing robust machine learning workflows and translating data into strategy through clean code, reproducible pipelines, and insightful dashboards.

 <br/>